 Is 100 Mbps good for gaming?

 If you're looking for a higher minimum download speed, 100 Mbps is a great option.
 This speed is great for downloading games from Steam, Twitch, Xbox Live, and PlayStation Network.
 You can also easily stream games in HD using this level of connection.

 Online gaming has become increasingly popular over the past few decades.
 It’s allowed countless players to connect and interact more than ever before.
 However, with the increase in gaming, so has the need for greater internet speeds.
 There are numerous factors that play into how your internet speed is impacted by gaming.

 Ideally, higher internet speeds will result in a better overall gaming experience.
 If you're looking for an optimal gaming experience, whether single-player or multiplayer, speeds greater than 50 Mbps will suit you well.

 Additionally, if you opt to stream or game live, aim for faster speeds that equal more quality graphics and play.
 Shopping around for the best internet for gaming can provide the most optimal experience to fit your gaming needs.
-And if your budget won't allow you to shop for a new internet plan right now, try these free ways to speed up your internet connection instead.
+We've also compiled a list of the best VPNs for gaming if you wish to secure your privacy while you game.

 - High-quality VPN offering safety and speed